hrldcpr/blog/_posts/2022-01-31-turing-machine-halting-in-lean.md

 So there we have it, a Turing machine which clearly loops forever …doesn't halt!

 This is pretty obvious, but maybe someday proofs like these could be automatically derived for more complicated machines.
-But mostly it was a fun way for me to learn Lean!
+But mostly it was a fun way for me to try Lean!